-Now, it isn’t all roses.
-Some countries, like the United States, have very long waiting periods to receive visas.
+If you’re not a US citizen, it isn’t all roses.
+Some countries, like the United States, have very long waiting periods to receive visas, making travel nursing abroad extremely challenging.
 If you have previously traveled to the US, you can get back there in less than 6 months with sponsorship from a travel nurse company or hospital.
 If not, it can take several years to receive a visa.

-You will need to be sponsored by either a travel nurse agency or hospital for your visa.
+You will need to be sponsored by either a travel nurse agency or hospital for your visa so you can become a travel nurse abroad.
 Once you have the visa, it can be renewed yearly.
 You will also need to be licensed in the US with the NCLEX nursing exam.
 Your agency will help you prepare for this and pay the fees.
 This test is often offered outside of the US as well as in the US.

-The United States isn’t the only great place for international travel nursing though.
+The United States isn’t the only great place to be an international travel nurse though.
 There are several other countries that you can receive a work visa in and travel to.

 I know, probably not your first choice.
-Consider it though, because the facilities are top notch, the pay is even better and you will receive great benefits.
+Consider it though, for nursing abroad (paid!) because the facilities are top-notch, the pay is even better and you will receive great benefits.

-You will be required to work for 1-2 years and will be given the opportunity to fly home, free of charge, for a visit between the first and second year.
-Depending on your home country, your wages are also tax free.
+International nursing jobs in the Middle East will require you to work for 1-2 years and give you the opportunity to fly home, free of charge, for a visit between the first and second year.
+Depending on your home country, your wages may also be tax-free.

 Many nurses choose to work here while waiting for a US visa and there are plenty of travel nursing opportunities.

-Canada has almost as many choices as the US and is much easier to get a visa.
+Canada has almost as many paid nursing abroad choices as the US and is much easier to get a visa.
 If you would like to travel to North America, this is a really fun and diverse place to be.
 Canada can also be a great interim step to entering the US.

-There are many opportunities for international travel nursing in England and Ireland.
-If Europe appeals to you this may be a good option.
-You can run into some of the same visa issues as with the US though.
+There are many opportunities for international travel nursing in Europe, especially in England and Ireland.
+If being a traveling nurse in Europe appeals to you this may be a good option.
+You can run into some of the same visa issues as with the US, though.

-Don't feel like only nurses can travel.
-Physical therapists, occupational therapists, pharmacists and respiratory therapists are all in high demand.
-You can travel to most any place that a nurse does with any of these careers.
+Not only nurses can travel.
+Physical therapists, occupational therapists, pharmacists, and respiratory therapists are all in high demand.
+You can travel to almost any place a nurse does with any of these careers.

-Working while traveling is a great chance to see the world, have built in support and make new friends.
+Working while traveling is a great chance to see the world, have built-in support, and make new friends.
+It’s the perfect way to engage in meaningful and experiential travel.
 There aren’t many other opportunities as great as international travel nursing that allow you to earn and learn at the same time.